-Top 3 Reasons to stay in Haarlem instead of Amsterdam
+Top 3 Reasons for Staying in Haarlem Instead of Amsterdam

 - Fewer tourists: Most tourists will stay in Amsterdam.
 Staying in Haarlem will give you more laid-back, local vibes without the hustle and bustle of larger cities like Amsterdam.